netd-tud/hilby/README.md

 ## Performance

+### Quick External Data Access
 The component is designed with performance in mind.
 For this reason render function outputs are memoized as much as possible and rerenders are keep to a minimum.

 The implementation of the render functions are however of crucial importance to the overall speed of the Curve.
-Heavy computation, data fetches and complex object accesses **should be avoided where possible**.
+Heavy computation, data fetches and complex object accesses in render functions **should be avoided where possible**.
 This is especially true if large changes are caused at once by the use of the `PrefixStateManipulation` API.
 Since IP address space data is one dimensional, [TypedArrays](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypedArray) can be very useful to store large amounts of numeric data in quickly indexable objects.
 For this reason the integer form of the prefix is passed into the `renderFunction` as well.

+### Bigint speeds

+To support both IPv4 and IPv6, all addresses are stored in `BigInt`s internally.
+These are naturally slower than `Number`.
+For IPv4, optimizations in JS engines seem to keep these differences minimal.
+For IPv6 however, the speed difference is noticable.
+Large changes in IPv6 visualizations like splitting >4 layers deep at once should therefore be avoided.

 ## Component API